marinsokol/react-react-native-crossplatform-app/README.md

  - ```yarn run android ``` to run android app
  - ```yarn run web ``` to run web app

-If you don't have React Native setup on your machine, you can go throw [official setup](https://facebook.github.io/react-native/docs/getting-started.html) by Facebook
+If you don't have React Native setup on your machine, you can take a look at [official setup](https://facebook.github.io/react-native/docs/getting-started.html) by Facebook